Chart Color Schemes

 Jolimont features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

-Jolimont's dwelling structures, as per the latest Census, consisted of 27.4% houses and 72.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+The dwelling structure in Jolimont, as per the latest Census, consisted of 27.4% houses and 72.6% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Perth metro had 37.1% houses and 62.9% other dwellings.
 Home ownership in Jolimont was at 36.0%, with mortgaged dwellings at 22.0% and rented ones at 41.9%.
 The median monthly mortgage repayment in the area was $2,178, higher than Perth metro's average of $2,167.
-The median weekly rent figure in Jolimont was $300, lower than Perth metro's $390 and the national average of $375.
-Nationally, Jolimont's mortgage repayments were significantly higher at $2,178 compared to the Australian average of $1,863.
+The median weekly rent figure in Jolimont was $300, lower than Perth metro's $390.
+Nationally, Jolimont's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing